mikavir/rx-decode/README.md

 ![screenshot](documentation/rx-decoder.png)

-These colors serve as visual cues for user feedback on their answers: green signifies correctness, while red indicates an incorrect response.
+These colors serve as visual cues for user feedback: green for correctness and red for incorrect responses.

 I have used [coolors.co](https://coolors.co/007f3b-ff0000) to generate these colours.